Kimberly-Lin/pixly/README.md

 ## Completed features
 - AWS S3 integration to Flask
-- Create db tables for images and AWS links
+- Create db tables and models for images and AWS links
 - Create utility functions for photo editing, image data parsing
 - Create API routes for pixly front-end to call